Disappearance of Maura Murray: Further developments (2011–present)

 In 2014, on the tenth anniversary of Murray's disappearance, Strelzin stated that "We haven't had any credible sightings of Maura since the night she disappeared."
 In an article published in the New York Daily News on the tenth anniversary of his daughter's disappearance, it was reported that Fred Murray believed she was dead and had been abducted the night of her disappearance.
 On February 9, 2017, the thirteenth anniversary of Murray's disappearance, Strelzin wrote in an email to The Boston Globe: "It's still an open case with periods of activity and [at] times it goes dormant.
 There are no new updates to share at this time."

-In February 2019, the fifteenth anniversary of Murray's disappearance, Fred Murray reiterated his belief that his daughter was dead, as well as his suspicions about the nearby house that cadaver dogs responded to, stating, "That's my daughter, I do believe."
+In February 2019, the fifteenth anniversary of Murray's disappearance, Fred reiterated his belief that his daughter was dead, as well as his suspicions about the nearby house that cadaver dogs responded to, stating, "That's my daughter, I do believe."
 In early April, excavation was done within the basement of the house.
-Fred Murray had previously wanted to search the home, but the owners did not cooperate.
-Following sale of the property, its new owners allowed several searches of the property since February.
-The excavation conducted in early April found "absolutely nothing, other than what appears to be a piece of pottery or old piping."
+Fred had previously wanted to search the property, but the owners did not cooperate.
+Following its sale, the new owners allowed several searches of the property; however, the excavation conducted in early April found "absolutely nothing, other than what appears to be a piece of pottery or old piping."

 In early 2021, the tree at the site where Murray was last seen—which had been marked with a blue ribbon as a memorial—was cut down by the property owner.
 Shortly thereafter, a request from Murray's family to have a New Hampshire historical marker placed at the site, which had been submitted in late 2020, was turned down by the New Hampshire Division of Historical Resources.

-On September 14, 2021, New Hampshire State Police announced that bone fragments had been found on Loon Mountain in Lincoln, New Hampshire, approximately 25 mi east of the site of Murray's crash.
+On September 14, 2021, the New Hampshire State Police announced that bone fragments had been found on Loon Mountain in Lincoln, New Hampshire, approximately 25 mi east of the crash site.
 Murray had been to the mountain before and had knowledge of the area, according to her sister.
-The bone fragments were described as "pretty small," and it was expected to take at least two months to determine if they were the remains of Murray or not.
+The bone fragments were described as "pretty small," and it was expected to take at least two months to determine whether they belonged to Murray.
 In November, it was announced that the remains were not of Murray.

-In January 2022, FBI issued a national alert in Murray's case and created a Violent Criminal Apprehension Profile, allowing multiple law enforcement agencies to share information regarding her case.
+In January 2022, the FBI issued a national alert in Murray's case and created a Violent Criminal Apprehension Profile, allowing multiple law enforcement agencies to share information regarding her case.
 In July 2022, law enforcement in New Hampshire initiated a search in the towns of Landaff and Easton.
+In February 2024, on the twentieth anniversary of her disappearance, New Hampshire officials released an age-progression photo of Murray.